devleaks/followthegreens/docs/beta.md

 That's it.

+That's the only NEW thing in this release.

+All other code has been reviewed, refactored, but not logically changed.

 # External Configuration

 Hooks are provided to allow user to set a few parameters in ftgconfig.toml file.
 This is being set up right now.
-I will decide which paramters can be changed.
+I will decide which parameters can be changed.

+Currently, only two parameters can be changed.

 # Lights